flojoy-ai/docs/docs/custom-nodes/creating-custom-node.md

     return OrderedPair(x=x, y=result)
 ```

-Note: The type hints are important!
-This is how Flojoy differentiates between node inputs (that you connect edges to) and parameters (that you can set in the node parameters panel).
-Anything that inherits from `DataContainer` (e.g. `OrderedPair`, `Matrix`, etc.) is an input, and everything else is a parameter.
+**Note:** The type hints are important!
+This is how Flojoy differentiates between node inputs (that you connect the edges to) and parameters (that you can set in the node parameters panel).
+Anything that inherits from `DataContainer` (e.g. `OrderedPair`, `Matrix`, etc.) is an _input_, and everything else is a _parameter_.

-The `node_type` argument to the `flojoy` decorator specifies what kind of node this should be displayed as in the frontend.
+The `node_type` argument to the `flojoy` decorator specifies what kind of node this should be displayed as in the Front-End.

 ## A more advanced example